15 EPIC Books Like The Unhoneymooners

 14. The Wedding Date – Jasmine Guillory

-It resumes his job as a pediatric surgeon, while Alexa heads home to Berkeley to continue her work as the mayor’s chief of staff.
+After an exhilarating night of unexpected fun, Drew must leave for Los Angeles the following day to get back to his job as a pediatric surgeon, while Alexa returns home to Berkeley as the mayor’s chief of staff.

 15. Say You Do (A Wedding Bells Alpha Novel, Book 1) – Weston Parker